josephcardillo/nothingtoteach/content/posts/adding-a-persistent-volume-to-my-kubernetes-cluster-2021-06-01.md

 `kubectl apply -f nothing-pvc.yaml`

 I also redeployed the NGINX pod I was attaching the volume to.
-But are up and running now.
+Both are up and running now.

 After mixing myself up by using the wrong claimName, changing it, deleting the pod I was trying to attach it to, then redeploying the pod, I finally got the volume to attach.